OFSC's More On The Snow Marks Quantum Leap for Ontario Snowmobilers

 We will never spam you and will never share your e-mail.

-Craig Nicholson—The Intrepid Snowmobiler Popularly known as “The Intrepid Snowmobiler” Craig Nicholson is a freelance journalist, writer and communications consultant who specializes in motorized recreational activities, including snowmobiling.
-As an avid snowmobiler, he logs over 12,000 kilometres (7,500 miles) on the snow most winters and has snowmobiled in every region of Canada.
+Craig Nicholson—The Intrepid Snowmobiler Popularly known as “The Intrepid Snowmobiler,” Craig Nicholson is a freelance journalist, writer and communications consultant who specializes in motorized recreational activities, including snowmobiling.
+As an avid snowmobiler, he logs thousands of kilometres on the snow each winter in every region of Canada.
 His one-of-a-kind tour book, “Canada’s Best Snowmobiling – The Ultimate Ride Guide”, chronicles his adventures.
 His Intrepid Snowmobiler blog features Canadian touring articles, sledding tips, reviews and comment.
-You can also follow him on Facebook and Twitter.
+You can also follow him on Facebook.